google/flax/docs/nnx/index.rst

          .. div:: sd-font-normal

-            NNX relies on Python's object model, this results in simplicity for the user which increases development speed.
+            NNX relies on Python's object model, which results in simplicity for the user and increases development speed.

    .. grid-item::
       :columns: 12 12 12 6